Elen6/wine/README.md

 ## Features

-Ability to see the listed products
+*Ability to see the listed products

-Ability to see the Cart and its items

-Ability to add a new Item to the Cart
+*Ability to buy via Paypal

 ### Resources